orb-lang/espalier/doc/md/peg/node.md

 ### Node:forward\(done: b?, short: Node?\)

-Returns the next \(prefix, depth first\) Node in the AST, or `nil` if it's the last leaf\.  `done` is a flag we set when we bottom out, `short` is a Node value which we look for and return\.
+Returns the next \(prefix, depth first\) Node in the AST, or `nil` if it's the last leaf\.

+`done` is a flag we set when we bottom out, `short` is a Node value which we look for and return\.
+These are primarily intended for internal use\.

 ```lua
 function Node.forward(node, done, short)